eireninja/webhook-api-worker/memory-bank/progress.md

 - **Environment Variables**: Some configuration is hardcoded and should be moved to environment variables
 - **Error Handling**: Some edge cases in error handling could be improved for better user feedback
 - **Security Hardening**: While critical vulnerabilities are fixed, additional security enhancements recommended in the audit should be implemented
+- **Incomplete Operation Tracking**: Operation tracking is not yet implemented across all functions, leading to gaps in the traceability chain
+- **Webpack Compatibility**: Issues with Webpack's compatibility with async/await affecting reliable operation

 ## Metrics & Status